Disney+ price: $6.99 US / $8.99 AU and CA / €6.99 NL / £5.99 UK

-And then there's The Simpsons: the classic comedy is into its 31st season now, having completed more than 650 episodes, and they're (almost) all on Disney Plus in the US, thanks to the Disney acquisition of 21st Century Fox.
+And then there's The Simpsons: the classic comedy is into its 31st season now, having completed more than 650 episodes, and they're (almost) all on Disney Plus, thanks to the Disney acquisition of 21st Century Fox.
 Future episodes will be available to stream too, though it's not exactly clear how long they'll take to get from the small screen to the streaming service.

 If you're a passionate fan of the adventures of Homer, Marge, Bart, Lisa, Maggie and the rest of the crew, then you've got one more reason to sign up for Disney Plus.
 Watching all the episodes of The Simpsons back-to-back sounds like the ultimate binge-watch.

-As we've said, all those lovely Simpsons episodes are available in the US though, even if the Michael Jackson episode has been pulled for obvious reasons.
-As yet, however, Futurama – another Matt Groening creation – hasn't been confirmed for Disney Plus in the UK or anywhere else.
+All those lovely Simpsons episodes are available to stream at launch, in the US at least (though it does appear that the Michael Jackson episode has been pulled for obvious reasons).
+As yet though, Futurama – another Matt Groening creation – hasn't been confirmed for Disney Plus.

 Disney Plus streaming, content and image quality

-When it comes to devices and quality Disney Plus can be streamed on up to four devices at the same time in lovely 4K HDR with any package (Netflix charges a premium for 4K streaming).
+When it comes to devices and quality Disney Plus can be streamed on up to four devices at the same time in lovely 4K HDR with any package – unlike Netflix, which charges a premium for 4K streaming.
 On top of that, Disney Plus comes with support for both Dolby Vision and Dolby Atmos, so if you have the hardware you'll be able to enjoy an incredibly immersive, cinema-grade audio-visual experience.